 If you are hosted in an AWS environment, New Relic can help you monitor your cloud spend with our AWS Billing integration.
 To leverage New Relic's AWS Billing integration, follow the procedures in the Connect AWS Billing documentation

 For this step, you should display baseline infrastructure metrics related to performance and usage (CPU, memory, disk, database, etc.).
 Include AWS Budgets if available.
-To get you started, here are ways to use Insights dashboards to visualize your AWS cloud utilization and spend data:

-Create individual dashboards for each application, and then collect those dashboards into a single “data app,” as shown here.
+Create individual dashboards for each application, and then collect those dashboards into a single data app, as shown here.
 This AWS Production Overview data app displays a set of widgets relevant to an AWS production budget.
 Data apps are great for presentations where you want to step through a series of topics and also provide a clear overview of an entire environment or service.

 This step shows you how to use the metrics New Relic has captured to determine which resources to optimize.

 In the sample dashboard above, the CPU-usage widget on the left reveals that this application uses many instances sizes.
 Note that the “c4.xlarge” instance (in coral) consistently consumes only around 20% CPU capacity.
 However, when you analyze the c4.xlarge Memory usage in the center widget (light green), you'll see that memory usage for this instance ranges from 20% to 80%.
 This suggests that the application is more memory-intensive than CPU-intensive.
 In this case, the instance type should be changed from a compute-optimized instance to one that is memory-optimized.
-(Note: the chart on the right of the dashboard can be used to monitor the application's average response time as you make these optimizations.)
+Note that the chart on the right of the dashboard can be used to monitor the application's average response time as you make these optimizations.